 Most played Artist on your playlist: Adele

 At high school.
-I chose engineering as one of my options and I really enjoyed the hands-on, practical aspect of the course.
-When I left school at 16, I started looking for an apprenticeship so I could gain more qualifications whilst ensuring most of my day-to-day learning would be 'hands-on' rather than in a classroom.
+I chose engineering as one of my options, and I really enjoyed the hands-on, practical aspect of the course.
+When I left school at 16, I started looking for an apprenticeship so I could gain more qualifications while ensuring most of my day-to-day learning would be 'hands-on' rather than in a classroom.

 Varied.
-I love the variety of the work, I'm challenged everyday with what I'm doing.
-I have worked across all of KMF's departments including folding, weld, powder coating and assembly and integration.
+I love the variety of the work; I'm challenged every day with what I'm doing.
+I have worked across all of KMF's departments including folding, weld, powder coating, assembly and integration.

-It can be challenging at some points because you have to juggle academic work with your work in the main production facility.
-We move around during the programme and work on different projects depending on the business needs, and because of that we gain a broad range of skills from each department.
+It can be challenging at some points because you have to juggle academic work with your job in the central production facility.
+We move around during the programme and work on different projects depending on the business needs, and because of that, we gain a broad range of skills from each department.

 Competing in the National World Skills competition.
-We spent 3 days at the NEC in Birmingham competing against other sheet metalwork apprentices from across the country which was really fun.
-We had to jump out of our comfort zone and manufacture a garden oven grill in under 18 hours, independently working on everything from pattern development, forming, welding and linishing/graining to gain a mark out of 100.
+We spent three days at the NEC in Birmingham competing against other sheet metalwork apprentices from across the country which was fun.
+We had to jump out of our comfort zone and manufacture a garden oven grill in under 18 hours, independently working on everything from pattern development, forming, welding and linishing to gain a mark out of 100.

 I've obviously developed my precision fabrication skills, particularly welding.
 I've learnt how to weld different materials such as stainless and aluminium and now I can work on more complex customer products.